|J.D., 1968, University of Colorado Law School|

 A founding member and Chairman of the Board of Brownstein Hyatt Farber Schreck, Norm is nationally recognized for his extensive experience in real estate law, commercial transactions and public policy advocacy.
 Resident in the firm’s Denver office, his policy practice spans the economic spectrum, extending to telecommunications, financial services, agriculture, tax and health care interests.

-Norm has helped dozens of major organizations and corporations successfully develop and execute myriad legislative and regulatory strategies, including AT&T, Apollo Private Equity, Toshiba Corporation, Western Union, Caesars Entertainment, Federal Express, Ares Capital, Guggenheim Partners, Simon Properties, National Association of Real Estate Investment Trusts, Real Estate Roundtable, Comcast, Intelsat, Global Crossing, the National Cable & Telecommunications Association and the Private Equity Growth Capital Council.
+Norm has helped dozens of major organizations and corporations successfully develop and execute myriad legislative and regulatory strategies, including Apollo Global Management, Ardent Healthcare, Western Union, Caesars Entertainment, Federal Express, Ares Management, Guggenheim Partners, Neiman Marcus, Simon Properties, National Association of Real Estate Investment Trusts, Real Estate Roundtable, Comcast, Intelsat, the National Cable & Telecommunications, T-Mobile and the Vector Group.
 He has overseen the development and implementation of strategy for such complex matters as:

 - Obtaining the inclusion in the American Recovery and Reinvestment Act of the cancellation of indebtedness income tax deferral